pinepain/php-ref/README.md

 You will need to copy the extension config to your php dir, here is example for Ubuntu with PHP 7.0 from [Ondřej Surý's PPA for PHP](https://launchpad.net/~ondrej/+archive/ubuntu/php):

-    # sudo cp provision/php/weak.ini /etc/php/mods-available/
+    # sudo cp provision/php/ref.ini /etc/php/mods-available/
-    # sudo phpenmod -v ALL weak
+    # sudo phpenmod -v ALL ref
     # sudo service php7.0-fpm restart

-You may also want to add php-weak extension as a [composer.json dependency](https://getcomposer.org/doc/02-libraries.md#platform-packages):
+You may also want to add php-ref extension as a [composer.json dependency](https://getcomposer.org/doc/02-libraries.md#platform-packages):

     "require": {
         ...
-        "ext-weak": "~0.1.0"
+        "ext-ref": "~0.1.0"
         ...
     }

 ## Internals

-`Weak\Reference` class is implemented by storing tracked object handlers and then wrapping it original `dtor_obj` handler with a custom one, which meta-code is:
+`Ref\WeakReference` class is implemented by storing tracked object handlers and then wrapping it original `dtor_obj` handler with a custom one, which meta-code is:

 ```php